 Skip to content

-Damn Vulnerable Web Application (DVWA) is a PHP/MySQL web application that is damn vulnerable.
-Its main goal is to be an aid for security professionals to test their skills and tools in a legal environment, help web developers better understand the processes of securing web applications, and to aid both students & teachers to learn about web application security in a controlled classroom environment.
+Damn Vulnerable Web Application (DVWA) is a PHP/MySQL web application designed to be damn vulnerable.
+It serves as a resource for security professionals to test their skills and tools in a legal environment, helps web developers understand the processes of securing web applications, and aids students & teachers in learning about web application security in a controlled classroom setting.

 DVWA Attack Points

-• Command Injection: Attacks on the insecure transmission of User data
+• Command Injection: Exploiting insecure user data transmission.

-DVWA web Application is deployed in the cluster in the dvwa namespace.
-It has Web and MySQL pod running with 2 services.
+DVWA web application is deployed in the cluster in the dvwa namespace with both Web and MySQL pods running.

 dvwa